\n\n

 When to Be Urgently Concerned

-- Sudden onset of significant worsening with no clear trigger
+– Sudden worsening with no clear trigger

-- Wetting accompanied by pain, burning, or blood in urine
+– Wetting with pain, burning, or blood

-- New or markedly increased daytime wetting alongside nighttime wetting
+– Increased daytime wetting alongside night wetting

 A Note on Perspective